CyberSecuriTim/ad-gpo-deployment/README.md

 - Navigate to:
   - Computer Configuration > Windows Settings > Security Settings > Windows Defender Firewall with Advanced Security > Inbound Rules
-  - Enable the rule named "Remote Desktop - User Mode (TCP-In)
+  - Enable the rule named "Remote Desktop - User Mode (TCP-In)"
   - If this rule does not exist, then create a new one:
     - Right Click "Inbound Rules" and select "New Rule..."
       - Choose "Port"